-When basalts erupt underwater,
+When basalts erupt underwater, they commonly

 form pillow lavas, which are mounds of elongate

 lava "pillows" formed by repeated oozing and quenching of the hot basalt.

 First, a flexible glassy crust forms around the newly extruded lava, forming

 an expanded pillow.
 Next, pressure builds until the crust breaks and new

 basalt extrudes like toothpaste, forming another pillow.
 This sequence continues

 in ancient rock sequences, they may conclude that the area was once under

 |Diver examines elongate pillowed flow lobe off the